foxdb/docker-engine-connector/README.md

 ### with a Typescript client

-Example code for a typescript client is given in `client-ts`.
+Example code for a typescript client is given in `examples/ts-client`.

-`yarn && yarn test` in the `client-ts` directory will run a test request against the local swarm, authenticated with the generated certs.
+`yarn && yarn test` in the `examples/ts-client` directory will run a test request against the local swarm, authenticated with the generated certs.